BrightcoveOS/evaporate-brightcove/README.md

     * custom validation prior to upload
  * Wraps battle tested library [Evaporate.js](https://www.npmjs.com/package/evaporate) -- allows you pass any options you want!

-## Node.js Example
+## Try the Node.js Example

+See this [app running](https://evaporate-brightcove.herokuapp.com/) in Heroku right now!

-See the [Node.js example README](./examples/nodejs/README.md) for a fully functional simple example.
+Clone this repo and play with the the [Node.js example source code](./examples/nodejs/README.md) for a fully functional simple example.

-## Quick Start
+## Quick Start Guide

 See the [quick start guide](./docs/quick-start.md).